amoffat/tf-jitsi/README.md

 This will teardown the common infrastructure for a particular region.

 1. Run `scripts/destroy_base.sh <region_name>`
 1. Examine the output to ensure that the resources listed are indeed what you want to destroy.
+There should be 4.
 1. When ready, type "yes" and press return.

 # What is tf-jitsi doing?